 Some schools have started this week, and most will be open on Tuesday after Labour Day.
 Plenty of back-to-school sales going on, and plenty of pressure to buy your kids all the things they “need” to go to school.
 The problem is that the definition of “need” by some stores is a little out of wack.
-Students don’t need a home computer, laptop, tablet and also an iPhone, however, that does seem to be implied by many of the tech stores out there.
+Do Students need a home computer, laptop, tablet and also iPhone?
+That does seem to be implied by many of the tech stores out there.
 Isn’t a Hilroy Exercise book, a pencil and a pen enough?
 It seems that lifestyle creep has worked its way into the back-to-school.

 My yearly pilgrimage to the bank to extract money from my RESP continues to create more and more content for this site, so I really must send a Thank You note to TD for all the great stories that have come from their product.
 As I mentioned in my article this week I did manage to not run into the TD E-series Beartrap, where I cannot do anything in my local branch with the E-series funds, so I must first transfer the funds into a TD Money Market account so that then my local branch can release the funds in that savings vehicle.